sbeaumont/od-info/README.md

 ### One database per round (not for binary version)

-You can open the config.py file with a text editor and change the DATABASE = './opsdata/odinfo-round-36.sqlite' line to a new round number.
-This way you can have a fresh database for every round.
+Tip: You can change the database_name in secret.txt to a new round number.
+This way you can have a fresh database for every round, and you'll have a copy of the old round's data if you want to keep it.

 ### Run application
 Run the app locally from the Terminal from the root of the project: